Robbybp/pfdelta/README.md

 - `moai-canos-model.jl` &mdash; Functions for performing JuMP/PowerModels solves with
   input data in the form of a (flattened) PFDelta data point.
 This file also contains the reusable routines called by the sweep scripts.
+- `results.jl` &mdash; Defines `results_path`, which creates the dated branch-specific results directory and returns paths under it.